 The ‘Going’ is the term used to describe the condition of the ground at any racecourse on a race day.
 The Going (course conditions) are officially described as: ‘Firm’ ‘Good’ ‘Good to Soft’ ‘Good to Firm’ ‘Soft’ or ‘Heavy’.

-The official going for the 2015 race is unknown at the moment.View Runners
+The official going for the 2015 race is Good To Soft (good in places).View Runners

 How It Affects The RaceOn the day of the Grand National the ‘Going’ can play a massive part in the outcome of the race.
 Certain horses prefer different types of ground, firm conditions suit those faster horses in the race and soft or heavy ground suits horses with bags of stamina.